K.J. Osborn Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Recent Performances

-- In last week's game against the Ravens, Osborn was targeted two times and recorded one catch for 20 yards (20 yards per reception).
+- In last week's matchup with the Ravens, Osborn hauled in one pass for 20 yards (20 yards per reception) while being targeted two times.

-- Osborn's stat line over his last three games includes nine grabs for 108 yards and one touchdown.
-He put up 36.0 yards per game, and was targeted 12 times.
+- Osborn has racked up 108 yards during his last three games (36.0 receiving yards per game) with one touchdown, reeling in nine balls on 12 targets.

 Osborn's Minnesota Teammates